Computational Biology and Bioinformatics

 Special Admissions Requirements

 Applicants are expected (1) to have a strong foundation in the basic sciences, such as biology, chemistry, and mathematics, and (2) to have training in computing/informatics, including significant computer programming experience.
-The Graduate Record Examination (GRE) General Test is required, and the GRE Subject Test in Biochemistry, Cell and Molecular Biology; Biology; Chemistry; Computer Science; or other relevant discipline is recommended.
-Alternatively, the Medical College Admission Test (MCAT) may be substituted for the GRE tests.
+The Graduate Record Examination (GRE) General Test is required.
+Alternatively, the Medical College Admission Test (MCAT) may be substituted for the GRE.
 Applicants for whom English is not their native language are required to submit results from the Test of English as a Foreign Language (TOEFL).

 To enter the Ph.D. program, students apply to an interest-based track within the interdepartmental graduate program in Biological and Biomedical Sciences (BBS), http://bbs.yale.edu.